 If you are in gold country, it isn’t particularly difficult to find an old gold mine.
-There are thousands of mines scattered around the countryside, many of which have been abandoned for over 100 years (In Europe and Africa there are abandoned mines that date back thousands of years).
+There are thousands of mines scattered around the countryside, many of which have been abandoned for hundreds of years (In Europe and Africa there are abandoned mines that date back thousands of years).
 And there are easily thousands more small prospects or “diggin’s” that can be located.

 Why Were the Gold Mines Abandoned?